biodatalab/escape_excel/README.md

 <pre>
 Usage: escape_excel.pl [options] tab_delimited_input.txt [output.txt]
    Options:
-      --all-commas Escale *ALL* numeric-looking fields with commas in them --csv        input CSV file instead of tab-delimited, still outputs tsv --escape-dq  "smart" escaping of " to better preserve them (default) --no-commas  Do not escape ,#### and ####,### --no-dates   Do not escape text that looks like dates and/or times --no-dq      Disable "smart" handling of double quotes --no-sci     Do not escape >= ##E (ex: 12E4) or >11 digit integer parts --no-zeroes  Do not escape leading zeroes (ie. 012345) --unstrip    restore auto-stripped field when not escaped --paranoid   Escape *ALL* non-numeric text (overrides --no-dates) WARNING -- Excel can take a LONG time to import text files where most fields are escaped.
+      --all-commas  Escape *ALL* numeric-looking fields with commas in them --csv         input CSV file instead of tab-delimited, still outputs tsv --escape-dq   "smart" escaping of " to better preserve them (default) --no-commas   Do not escape ,#### and ####,### --no-dates    Do not escape text that looks like dates and/or times --no-dq       Disable "smart" handling of double quotes --no-sci      Do not escape >= ##E (ex: 12E4) or >11 digit integer parts --no-zeroes   Do not escape leading zeroes (ie. 012345) --unstrip     restore auto-stripped field when not escaped --paranoid    Escape *ALL* non-numeric text (overrides --no-dates) WARNING -- Excel can take a LONG time to import text files where most fields are escaped.
                     Copy / Paste Values can become near unusuable....

    Reads input from STDIN if input file name is - or no file name is given.
    Input file must be tab-delimited.